mtlynch/mtlynch.io/content/retrospectives/2022/09/index.md

 ## RemoteOK is hugely disappointing

 I've been a fan of [Pieter Levels](https://levels.io/) for a long time.
 [His interview on Indie Hackers](https://www.indiehackers.com/podcast/043-pieter-levels-of-nomad-list), is one of the best episodes of the series.
-Pieter does a great job of highlighting what makes the bootstrapper lifestyle freeing and exciting.
+Pieter does a great job of highlighting what makes the bootstrapper lifestyle exciting and liberating.

 Unfortunately, RemoteOK, Pieter's flagship business, was a huge letdown.
-I can't recall the last time I've used a product that feels like it's fighting so stubbornly against me.
+I can't remember the last time I've used a product that feels like it's fighting so stubbornly against me, its paying user.

 Right off the bat, when you create the job post, RemoteOK pushes all these little upsells on you.
 We Work Remotely does something similar, but it doesn't feel as gross.
 Maybe it's because We Work Remotely isn't charging $134 to create a QR code for you.

 {{<img src="remoteok-upsells.png" hasBorder="true" alt="Screenshot of upsells on Remote OK" maxWidth="700px" caption="RemoteOK pushes employers to choose among nine different upsells, including $134 to generate a QR code.">}}

 RemoteOK jobs have tags to help applicants search, so I added tags like `linux`, `customer support`, `flexible schedule`.
 When I came back to the job a few hours later, I saw that RemoteOK had automatically added several inaccurate tags like `microsoft` `windows` `webdev` `development` even though those have nothing to do with my job.
 I erased RemoteOK's tags, but a few hours later, they were back.
-The only way I could get rid of them permanently is by adding more tags myself.
+The only way I could get rid of them permanently was by adding more tags myself.

-The most egregious example of RemoteOK taking control away from the user is the magic keywords feature.
+The most egregious example of RemoteOK taking control away from the user is its magic keywords.
 RemoteOK adds the instruction, "Please mention the word \[_some random word_\] when applying to show you read the job post completely."
 RemoteOK doesn't tell you that it's adding these instructions, and you can't remove them.

 {{<gallery caption="RemoteOK injects additional instructions to your candidates that are not visible to you.
 You [can't disable this behavior](https://twitter.com/deliberatecoder/status/1557394573189595137).">}}
 {{<img src="employer-view.png" hasBorder="true" alt="Employer view contains instructions I wrote">}}
 {{<img src="candidate-view.png" hasBorder="true" alt="Applicant view contains extra text: Please mention the word EMINENCE when applying to show you read the job post completely.">}}
 {{</gallery>}}

 I hate, hate, HATE this feature.
-I wouldn't have listed my job on RemoteOK at all if I'd known about this.
-I find these "magic keyword" requirements insulting to applicants, and I deliberately avoid anything like that when advertising my job.
-The fact that RemoteOK surreptitiously injects it into my ad is incredibly irritating.
+I wouldn't have listed my job on RemoteOK at all had I known about it.

+I find these "magic keyword" requirements insulting to applicants, and I deliberately exclude things like that when advertising my job.
+It's incredibly irritating that RemoteOK surreptitiously injects it into the job posting I purchased.

-Most damning of all, RemoteOK failed entirely in the main thing it's supposed to do: deliver qualified candidates.
+Most damning of all, RemoteOK failed entirely at its only job: deliver qualified candidates.
 None of RemoteOK's candidates passed my initial application screen, while We Work Remotely matched me with 20 qualified applicants during the same time period.

 ## Homerun is good, not great

-Last time I hired, I directed candidates to just email me, and then I organized everything by inbox labels.
-That ended up being a hassle, so this time around, I [tried several applicant tracking systems](/notes/bootstrapper-ats/), eventually settling on [Homerun](https://homerun.co).
+Last time I hired, I directed candidates to just email me, and then I organized applications using inbox labels.
+That ended up being messy and confusing.

+This time around, I [tested several applicant tracking systems](/notes/bootstrapper-ats/), eventually settling on [Homerun](https://homerun.co).

-Overall, I liked Homerun.
-The UI is pretty, and it did everything I needed.
+After using Homerun for the full hiring pipeline, I'm pretty satisfied.
+The UI looks nice, and it did everything I needed.
 Everything felt fairly intuititive, so it was easy to process applications in an organized way.

 {{<gallery caption="Last time I organized applicants in my email using inbox labels (left).
 This time, I used Homerun, which has better organization with a Kanban view of applications (right).">}}
 {{<img src="email-labels.png" hasBorder="true" alt="Screenshot of inbox labels in Fastmail">}}
 {{<img src="homerun-kanban.png" hasBorder="true" alt="Homerun sorts applications in a kanban view of hiring stages" maxWidth="600px">}}
 {{</gallery>}}

 I really liked Homerun's templated email feature.
-I didn't send candidates form letters, but it was helpful having a skeleton structure in place for common responses like:
+I rarely sent candidates pure form letters, but it was helpful having a skeleton structure in place for common responses like:

 - You don't have enough Linux experience
 - Your English isn't at the level the role requires
-- You're a great candidate, let's move to the sample questions
+- You're a great candidate, so let's move on to the sample questions

 {{<img src="poor-english-rejection.png" hasBorder="true" alt="Hi [first_name], Thanks for applying for the [job_title] opening at [company_name] and for taking the time to learn more about the company.
 Unfortunately, I don't think this position would be a good match for your skills.
 This position requires someone more with more experience writing customer-facing content.
 Your English is pretty strong, but there were several syntax errors in your application, so I don't think this role would be a good fit.
 I'm sorry it didn't work out, but I wish you the best of luck in your search." maxWidth="700px">}}

 Homerun costs $71/mo, which is within the affordable range for most small businesses.
 And billing is fair in that you don't have to pay for months when you're not hiring.
 Most [other applicant tracking platforms](/notes/bootstrapper-ats/) delete all of your data if you stop paying the full monthly fee.
 Homerun allows you to downgrade to the free plan when you're not actively hiring, which preserves all of your data.
 The only restriction under the free tier is that you can't accept new applicants until you begin paying again.

+I did encounter a few big weaknesses in Homerun:

 ### Can't filter candidates

-With such a high volume of candidates, I wanted a way to reach out early to the most promising candidates.
-I'd love to filter down to candidates who live in an English-speaking country and rate themselves highly in Linux.
-Homerun has this information as structured data, but they don't offer a way of filtering the applicant view by any criteria like this.
-The only way to find these applicants is by scanning each person one-by-one.
+With such a high volume of candidates, I wanted a way to reach out early to the most promising ones.
+I'd love to filter down to candidates who live in an English-speaking country and rate themselves proficient in Linux.
+Homerun has this data, but they don't offer any way of filtering candidates on these criteria.
+The only way to find these applicants in my queue is by reviewing each application one-by-one.

 ### Bad email UX

 One of the Homerun's worst UI decisions is how their email works.
-Like all applicant tracking systems, Homerun lets you email candidates from within the web app.
+Like all applicant tracking systems, Homerun lets you email candidates from within their web app.
 But it does this by popping up a modal window:

 {{<img src="modal-email.png" hasBorder="true" alt="Screenshot of modal window in Homerun blocking all relevant information about the candidate" maxWidth="800px" caption="Homerun's in-app email creates a modal window that prevents you from referring to the candidate's application while you email them.">}}

-The modal window completely blocks everything the candidate wrote in the application, so you can't refer to any of your notes or their answers.
-This is a terrible choice, as employers obviously need to refer to information about the candidate to write the email.
+The modal window completely blocks everything the candidate wrote in their application, so you can't refer to any of your notes, their resume, or their answers to questions on the application form.
+This is a terrible choice, as employers obviously need this information when writing back to the candidate.

 I worked around this by keeping Homerun open in two side-by-side windows.
 This worked okay, but Homerun doesn't sync well across browser windows.
 If I marked a candidate as rejected in one window, the other window would get confused and reload from the top of the applicant list.

 ### Poor email deliverability

 I sent candidates my sample assignment as a link to a PDF, but several candidates told me they didn't receive it.
-I suspect that Homerun uses email servers with weak sender reputations, so spam filters are blocking Homerun emails that include links.
+I suspect that Homerun uses email servers with weak sender reputations, so spam filters block Homerun emails that include links.

 ### Slow web app

-The Homerun web app is very slow.
+The Homerun web app is annoyingly slow.
 I have a modern desktop with fiber internet, but most Homerun pages take 2-5 seconds to load.
 Some take as long as 10 seconds.

 ## Improvements for my next hire